 ~ Up front, I communicate with my customers ~

 The day I receive your stock I'll contact you so you'll know it's arrived safely.
 During work process I may contact you, keeping you up to date on progress, and invite work-in-progress inquiries from you.
-Bottom line ~ you won't feel alienated as your valued gunstock is being restored.
+Bottom line ~ you won't feel alienated as your valued gunstock is being refinished.

 The Basic Restoration & Refinishing Process